-Want to find out why sanuk (to enjoy; have fun; striving to achieve satisfaction and pleasure from whatever you do) is such an important word in Thailand?
+Want to find out why sanuk (to enjoy; have fun; strive to achieve pleasure from whatever one does) is such an important word in Thailand?

 Thailand is an amazing country and Chiang Mai is an especially fantastic city with sooooo much to offer its lucky visitors.

 “Thailand is my favorite country on Earth for a number of reasons.
 The stunning beauty of the place, amazing food, low cost of living and friendly locals all make for a dream destination.” — Ryan Biddulph

 Soci 180: Hands on Thailand (HoT) during June 2-23, 2018 will be a phenomenal adventure that will broaden your horizons!

 “Hands on Thailand has been an opportunity full of grand adventures and long lasting memories!” — Serena